 They’re a common sight at sports arenas and stadiums — employees holding signs that usually read “How May I Help You?”
 These customer service reps are there to aid patrons in finding their seats, point to the nearest bathroom and answer any other queries related to the game-day experience.
+As technology continues to advance, these human reps might become a thing of the past.
+The Tampa Bay Lightning are implementing an in-arena artificial intelligence customer service chat robot for the 2017-18 NHL season.

 The Lightning partnered with Satisfi Labs to launch “ThunderBot”, which will answer fans’ questions regarding parking, concessions, ticketing and more.
 ThunderBot will operate across multiple channels, including the team’s website, Lightning text club (61873) and NHL and Amalie Arena apps.
 The Lightning’s Facebook messenger page will be an option in the near future.